Big-Data-Programming/bdp-oct23-exam-bdp_oct23_group2/presentation/presentation1/user-stories.md

 **Hiring Manager: Evaluate Code Challenges and Schedule Interviews**

-As a hiring manager, I want to access submitted code challenges from potential candidates and initiate the interview process.
+As a hiring manager, I want to access submitted code challenges from potential candidates, evaluate their solutions, and initiate the interview process based on the assessment.

 _Acceptance Criteria:_

 - View and evaluate code challenges submitted by candidates.
 - Request 1:1 interviews with the top candidates based on the code evaluation.
-  \*Provide availability for interviews through the platform.
+- Provide availability for interviews through the platform.

 **Candidate: Engage with Code Challenges and Track Application Process**